Affiliate links on Android Authority may earn us a commission. Learn more.

 10 best automation apps for Android

 Automation is taking over in a big way.
 There are literally hundreds, if not thousands, of ways to automate your life.
 You can set your phone to stop notifying you at a certain time.
-There are ways to automatically backup your camera roll.
+There are ways to automatically back up your camera roll.
+You can have your phone turn your Wi-Fi on and off when you leave or enter your home.
 The list goes on and on.
-Unfortunately, there are only a few ways to automate stuff right now.
-We hope this segment grows more over time because it’s quite nice when it works right.
-Here are the best automation apps for Android.
+There are plenty of apps that can help automate your life.
+Here are some fo the best automation apps for Android.

 The best automation apps for Android